ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Installation Guide.md

 #### Download the Altibase Package Installer

-You can download the appropriate Package Installer for your operating system from Altibase's Customer Support site (support.altibase.com/en/)
+The appropriate Package Installer can be downloaded for the operating system from Altibase's Customer Support site (support.altibase.com/en/)

 Altibase Package Installer names follow the rule below: